therealergo/IttyBittyBitcoin/README.md

 ------------

 ``['checksum'                 or 'c' ] [a]``
-> ``    [a]: Hexadecimal input:`` Value to compute checksum of.
+> Compute checksum of the given value, which is the last 4 bytes of the result of SHA-256 hashing the value twice.
-    Compute checksum of the given value, which is the last 4 bytes of the result of SHA-256 hashing the value twice.
+``    [a]: Hexadecimal input`` Value to compute checksum of.

 	['privateKeyToPublicPoint'  or 'kp'] [a] [b]